ivydesign/tingle-space.github.io/asmrtist.md

 *Take your time.
 Slow, intentional movements and a calm pace make ASMR more accessible for everyone.
 Don't worry about being perfect.
 Authenticity and warmth are what make ASMR special.*

 **5. Edit and add captions.**

-***Captions are non-negotiable** at Tingle Space.
+*<u>Captions are non-negotiable</u> at Tingle Space.
 Tools like CapCut and YouTube Studio can auto-generate captions for you — just review them for accuracy before publishing.
 Below are further instructions.*

 **6. Write an accessible description and upload.**